- Current students

 Payment of short courses

 Some short courses are free.
-This includes the Māori short courses, Free4U Computing and the Literacy & Learning short course.
+This includes the Māori short courses and the Free4U Computing short course.

 If you have applied online, you can pay for your short course by credit card.
 It is advisable to do this at the same time or after submitting the certified copy of your passport or birth certificate.

 If you can’t apply for your course online, or you’re an international student, or you don’t want to pay by credit card, you need to download and print a short course application form.
-Once you’ve completed the application form, you can submit it with a cheque or EFTPOS payment to Student Central.
-Send in your form and payment by post, or drop it off in person.
+Once you’ve completed the application form, you can submit it with EFTPOS payment to Student Central.

 If you would like to take a course that is usually part of a formal programme, you can do so by applying for a Certificate of Proficiency (COP).
 To apply, see this step-by-step guide.

 Apply now for a COP